goharbor/community/proposals/new/enhance_audit_log.md

 1. The current audit log is based on the http middleware, it means it can only capture the event has http request and http response, and it is initiated by the user, usually it is a user action. for system level background job, such as the job service, the event is not captured by the audit log. it is out of the scope of this proposal.

 1. User login event only includes logins through browser, it does not include basic authentication by Docker CLI such as `docker login`, nor does it include basic authentication when calling  RESTful APIs.

+1. Tracking the client IP address: usually `x-forwarded-for` contains the IP address of the client, in cloud native applications, the ingress, or loadbalancer will set  this field to the IP of its pod, and result in the information inaccurate. maybe in future we could have a better solution to solve this problem, just keep the reserved column empty.

 ## Terms